-Base Metals Exploration (IGO earning up to 80%)
+Base Metals Exploration (Sandfire earning up to 80%)

-Leading Australian base metal and gold producer IGO is exploring and earning an interest in the whole and part tenements that cover the base metal prospective area of the Bryah Basin Project.
-Under the terms of the agreement with IGO, IGO can earn up to 80% in Alchemy’s interests (excluding iron ore rights) through Earn-In Expenditure of $6M within five years (effective date 10th April 2014), with Alchemy free-carried on further exploration to completion of a Pre-Feasibility Study and then carried on an interest-free deferred basis for a further $5M of Definitive Feasibility Study expenditure.
+Leading Australian base metal producer Sandfire Resources NL is exploring and earning an interest in the whole and part tenements that cover the base metal prospective area of the Bryah Basin Project.
+Under the terms of the agreement with Sandfire, Sandfire can earn up to 80% in Alchemy’s interests (excluding iron ore rights) through Earn-In Expenditure of $3.1M over a 15 month period (prior to 28 October 2019), with Alchemy free-carried on further exploration to completion of a Pre-Feasibility Study and then carried on an interest-free deferred basis for a further $5M of Definitive Feasibility Study expenditure.

-The IGO JV area contains more than 40km of strike extent of the Narracoota – Karalundi volcano-sedimentary sequence, host to Sandfire Resources’ DeGrussa copper-gold deposit and the high-grade Monty copper-gold resource (Fig. 1), and prospective for discovery of VMS-style copper-gold deposits.
+The Sandfire JV area contains more than 60km of strike extent of the Narracoota – Karalundi volcano-sedimentary sequence, host to Sandfire Resources’ DeGrussa copper-gold deposit and the high-grade Monty copper-gold resource (Fig. 1), and prospective for discovery of VMS-style copper-gold deposits.

-Independence has extensive VMS exploration and discovery experience and is applying its state-of-the-art geophysical tools and renowned in-house geological team to comprehensively evaluate the prospective Narracoota– Karalundi stratigraphy on the farm-in tenements.
+Sandfire has extensive local VMS exploration and discovery experience and is applying its state-of-the-art geophysical tools and renowned in-house geological team to comprehensively evaluate the prospective Narracoota– Karalundi stratigraphy on the farm-in tenements.